Fitting a loft light in your loft is an essential step if you are looking to use your loft space for any form of storage.

 Alternatively, you can also find out more about the Quickwire wiring system on their website here.

-In this instance, as we are Fitting a loft light, we need to tap into an existing lighting circuit to get the power to run our new loft lighting circuit.
+In this instance, as we are fitting a loft light, we need to tap into an existing lighting circuit to get the power to run the new loft lighting circuit.

-Once you are up in the loft space, locate the rough area in which you noted the lights location on the ceiling below and you should then be able to fairly easily find the wires running to that light.
+Once up in the loft space, locate the rough area of the lights location on the ceiling below and this should contain any required existing wiring.

 The size of the cable itself will either be 1mm or 1.5mm twin and earth.
 This is the UK standard size cable for lighting circuits.